 The only way to overcome this limitation is to add a forced induction system.
 By mechanically increasing the volume of air that enters the engine, forced induction in effect increases atmospheric pressure giving the air more "push" as it enters the cylinders.
 Volumetric efficiency goes up and the engine makes substantially more power.
 Now the engine can breathe at 100 percent volumetric efficiency or higher depending on how much "boost" is built into the system.
 Crank up the boost pressure and even a little engine will come to life.
 That's the secret for squeezing hundreds of horsepower out of relatively small displacement four, six and even eight cylinder engines.

 Forced induction can take one of two forms: supercharging or turbocharging.
-A supercharger uses a mechanically driven blower or compressor to push more air into the intake system while a turbocharger is driven by hot exhaust gases exiting the engine.
+A supercharger uses a mechanically driven blower or compressor to push more air into the intake system while a turbocharger has a compressor wheel driven by hot exhaust gases exiting the engine.

 Those who say turbocharging is the way to go cite the fact that a turbo doesn't create a parasitic horsepower drain on the engine as a supercharger does.
 Because is turbo is driven by "waste" heat in the exhaust, it delivers boost for free.
 But there's a penalty to be paid.

-Turbo lag can be reduced by mounting the turbo close to the engine and using a smaller turbo so it spools up faster.
+Turbo lag can be reduced by carefully sizing the turbo, improved turbo design and mounting the turbo close to the engine.
+A smaller turbo spools up faster so smaller turbos are typically used for small displacement street engines to improve throttle response and low speed torque.
 But the tradeoff of using a smaller turbo is that it restricts power at the top end.
 Variable geometry turbos like the "dual scroll" housing that Mazda used their RX-7, or the Garrett turbocharger with moveable vanes can reduce turbo lag as can a lightweight, low inertia ceramic turbine wheel such as the one used by Buick in their 1987 Grand National.
-Yet in spite of all that's been done, turbo boost will always lag behind the throttle because a turbo is exhaust driven.

 Superchargers are as old as the internal combustion engine itself.
 In fact, Roots type blowers actually predate the internal combustion engine.
 While Otto was still trying to figure out how to extract power from burning gases with an internal combustion, reciprocating piston engine, Roots blowers were being used to ventilate coal mines and to separate wheat from chaff.
 There are countless examples of early automotive pioneers who used supercharging to set speed records and win races.
 But cost, noise and practicality always relegated superchargers to the race track or the exotic and the elite.
 Auburn, Cord, Duesenberg, Stutz, Mercedes-Benz and Packard were a few of the name plates to sport supercharged engines in the 1920s and '30s.